codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 **GitOps with Argo CD and Argo Rollouts**
 * `fullnameOverride` configuration for resource conflicts
-  Installing GitOps Runtime on the same cluster as Argo CD can cause conflicts when resources in both native and Codefresh's Argo CD instances have the same name or attempt to control the same objects.
+  Installing GitOps Runtime on the same cluster as Argo CD can cause conflicts when resources in both Community and Codefresh's Argo CD instances have the same name or attempt to control the same objects.
   Customizing `fullnameOverride` values for Argo CD, and if installed, Argo Rollouts, in the GitOps Runtime's `values` file prevents these conflicts.

 * Resource tracking with `annotation`